Kamieljv/watkanikdoen-app/README.md

 `php artisan iseed my_table`

-## Updating Wave

-Download a copy of the latest version (e.g. on GitHub).
-In the root folder you should see another folder named `wave`, you can simply replace this folder with the `wave` folder in your project.
-Carefull!
-Modifications in this folder might not be preserved.

-You will then need to re-autoload your dependencies by running:

-`composer dump-autoload`

-You may also need to clear the cache by running:

-`php artisan cache:clear`

-And you should be updated to the latest version :)

 ## Site Analytics
 For site analytics, we use [Umami](https://umami.is/), which is an open-source and self-hosted framework that enables simple analytics (pageviews, devices used and referrers).
 The analytics server is hosted on [http://watkanikdoen-analytics.herokuapp.com/](http://watkanikdoen-analytics.herokuapp.com/).